Vishvesh1542/Organic-Notes/Alkanes.md

 <!--SR:!2025-02-04,1,225-->
 %%end%%
 - For $\ce{Br_{2}}$ the difference between the numbers is very large hence as a shortcut we can use stability of radical formed to determine the major product
+-  A close relation to Selectivity Ratio calculations is mole fraction